dchege711/dchege711.github.io/README.md

 ## Frequent Commands

-* Use the same Github Pages gem as the live one: `$ gem update github-pages`
+* Use the same Github Pages gem as the live one: `$ bundle update github-pages`

 * Fire up the server by running `$ bundle exec jekyll serve --livereload`